Fieberkontrolle bei Babys und Kindern

 4. Do not give anything to drink or eat (risk of suffocation)

-5. Observe the duration (remember the time)
+5. Observe the duration (note the time)

 ⚠️ If the cramp lasts longer than 5 minutes or recurs, seek medical help immediately.